Lisa Leslie: Other professional endeavors

 Apart from basketball, Leslie is also a fashion model and an aspiring actress.
 She has been featured in Vogue and Newsweek, as well as many sports publications.
 She has been on ESPN numerous times and has been a guest star on several television shows such as Sister Sister, The Game, and One on One.
 She is a guest commentator for "Sports Zone" on KABC-TV/Los Angeles and wears the Circle 7 logo from the channel when on the show.
 She has also acted in a variety of commercials.
 Early in her career she signed a modeling contract with the Wilhelmina modeling agency.
 Leslie appeared on the show, Superstars, and she and her partner, David Charvet, took third place after David injured his wrist.
 Leslie also played herself in an episode of the TV-show The Jersey called "Nick's a Chick", where she switched bodies with a boy named Nick Lighter (played by Michael Galeota).
 In addition, she played herself in one episode of The Simpsons.
-She also appeared in the movie Think Like A Man, and played as herself.
+She also appeared in the movie Think Like a Man, and played as herself.
 Leslie is also a playable character in the original Backyard Basketball, alongside Kevin Garnett.
-She was only the fourth female professional athlete in the Backyard Sports series, after Brianna Scurry, Brandi Chastain, and Tiffeny Milbrett.
-She also appeared in the 2nd episode of All in with Cam with host Cam Newton.
+She was only the fourth female professional athlete in the Backyard Sports series, after soccer players Brianna Scurry, Brandi Chastain, and Tiffeny Milbrett.
+She also appeared in the second episode of All in with Cam with host Cam Newton.
 In 2013, Leslie switched places with Downtown Julie Brown on the show Celebrity Wife Swap.
 On January 28, 2016, it was announced that she would be a contestant in The New Celebrity Apprentice (also known as Celebrity Apprentice 8).
 Recently, she played septuagenarian Betty Lou in Uncle Drew which hit the theaters in June 2018.

 Since her retirement from professional basketball, Leslie has worked as a sports commentator and analyst for several sports networks, such as NBC, ABC and Fox Sports Net.
 She had also released an autobiography called Don't Let the Lipstick Fool You.
 In 2011, she had become a co-owner of the Los Angeles Sparks.
 In 2018, Leslie joined Fox Sports Florida as a studio analyst on Orlando Magic broadcasts.

 Leslie was named coach of the Triplets - an expansion team of the BIG3 three-on-three league founded by Ice Cube - on January 10, 2019, and that year led the team to a 7–1 record, and winning the BIG3 Championship.